 The Bluetooth (Class 1) standard has a maximum output power of 20dBm.
 (Read our article for explanation of power).
 Many beacons don’t use this maximum as it would quickly flatten the battery.
 Most only allow up to +4dBm, +6dBm or +8dBm.
 In most cases battery beacons are set to operate at 0dBm.
 An advantage of USB powered beacons is that they can emit more power than is practical with a battery.
 For example, the iB005N-SMA reaches up to 130m.
 Watch this space for a USB beacon, coming in the next few weeks, that will have a range in the order of km rather than m.

 Back to battery-based beacons, if you still need to use them, you can optimise battery use by using the right beacon settings and by measuring real-use battery drain.
-If you need help, we offer consultancy.
+If you need help, consider a feasibility study.